andres-de-castro/mapred_engine/README.md

 This is an implementation of single / multi-core mapreduce.

-The multicore implementation calculates the length of the file, generates a of range objects which represent file line indices and passes them to the subprocess.
+The multicore implementation calculates the length of the file, since the multiprocess module does not support pickling of generators we create a set of range objects which represent line indices and passes them to the subprocess.
+Each `node` iterates lazily through the files and only extracts the wanted lines.
-Lines are then read via linecache, this allows

 Steps: